Ayomide-cmd/Ayomide-cmd/README.md

 ## Skills

-- Front-end development with React, Next.js, and vanilla JavaScript
+- Front-end development with React, Next.js, Typescript, JavaScript
 - CSS, SCSS, and Tailwind for modern and responsive layouts
-- Interactive animations using CSS, GSAP, Three.js, and Canvas API
+- Interactive animations using CSS, GSAP, Framer Animations, and Three.js.
 - Building apps, from prototypes to full-featured web applications
-- Creative coding and experimental interfaces
-- Game development fundamentals and playable web experiences
+- Game development fundamentals and playable web | application experiences

 ## Projects